"An immersion in the reality of pediatric patient care"

 We put this into action by:

-- Evaluating and enhancing system preparedness for low frequency/high risk events
+- Evaluate and enhance system preparedness for low frequency/high risk events

-- Developing and implementing competency-based training and assessment measures for individuals and teams
+- Develop and implement competency-based training and assessment measures for individuals and teams

-- Improving early recognition of patients at risk for adverse outcomes
+- Improve early recognition of patients at risk for adverse outcomes

 Our simulation center is located at 255 E. Main Street.
 We have both infant and pediatric simulation rooms.
 Each room is modeled after a patient's hospital room and is fully equipped with A/V equipment for enhancing the education experience.
 We also have an adjacent conference room to provide a separate area for debriefing and additional educational activities.